-If you have any specific queries concerning this class or your child please speak to or email the class leader Becky.
+If you have any specific queries concerning this class or your child please email Clair in Kindergarten: email@example.com.

 There is an abundance of natural materials around us at this time of year to enhance our learning and we have been making full use of them!
 The school garden has kept us in plentiful supply for both artwork and snacking!
 Garlic to crush, herbs to cook with, sunflower seeds to sort, store, count, tweezer, eat and mosaic with!
 And of course our beautiful New Forest with all it’s sensorial Autumn delights continues to provide a natural haven for us all…nature/nurture!

 Following some recent training, toys are changing a little in our quiet room, giving way for more heuristic play to challenge our critical thinking.
 That is to say play items that are open-ended, where one has to invent, create, adapt, persevere and play… we have already enjoyed some amazingly co-operative and creative moments in the week that items are being gradually introduced!

 I am sure all the Kindergarten families have enjoyed our Autumnal songs over the last few weeks and obviously after the October half-term holiday, rehearsals for the Christmas Concert will be in full swing!
 Our music lessons on a Wednesday are fantastic, we all look forward to Sarah coming in with her instrument and impressive skill.
 We are gently and consistently exploring rhythms and tunes by learning new songs together.

 We also now enjoy Spanish stories and games each week, for which we welcome beautiful parent Sylvia into the Classroom…it is absolutely incredible to hear the sheer amount of new language the children are absorbing…

 Such a fascinating book to read – ‘The Absorbent Mind’ – Maria Montessori

 Summer Term 2017